Staff

 Clinician

-Hello my name is Cindy.
-I went to Friends' University to receive my Masters in Family Therapy, and then became a Licensed Clinical Marriage and Family Therapist.
-Areas that I have obtained further training include Trauma-Focused Cognitive Behavioral Therapy and Sandtray Therapy.
+Hello, my name is Cindy.
+I went to Friends' University to receive my Master's in Family Therapy and became a Licensed Clinical Marriage and Family Therapist.
+Areas in which I have obtained further training include Trauma-Focused Cognitive Behavioral Therapy and Sandtray Therapy.
 I work mainly with grief/loss, anxiety, parenting/family relationships, life transitions, and emotional struggles related to infertility/fertility/infant loss and pregnancy/postpartum.

 ashley